 The Route: After the hilly terrain of the past two days, the trail now flattens out with a return to rolling countryside.
 We opted to get off the trail at Banks.
 We called a cab and got a ride down to the train station where we then returned to Newcastle.
 Option 2 would be to walk 3 miles further on the path and perform the same maneuver at Walton.
 Option 3 would be to exit the trail at Banks and walk 1 mile down to Lanercost Priory.

 Sightseeing: Birdoswald Fort offers a museum, cafe and rest stop.
 Lanercost Priory dates from 1166 and offers a visitors center and onsite B&B. Back in Newcastle we visited the Great North Museum.
 It’s a natural history museum with a large room dedicated to the history of the Wall.
 Alternatively, you could do the Great North on day 0 and spending more time at either Birdoswald or Lanercost.

 Total distance: 40 miles/64 kilometers

-Practical Considerations for your Hadrian’s Wall Walk
+Practical Considerations for your Hadrian’s Wall Itinerary

 This suggested itinerary is by no means the only way to have a great hike on the Hadrian’s Wall path.
 You could use a car and do day hikes.
 You can hire an outfit like Macs Adventure to organize the whole thing for you (although it will cost you almost twice as much).
 Or you can start and end in different locations.
 Either way, here are some practical considerations for your trip: